rvk86/spreadsheet-crud-interface/README.md

 ={{"{""type"": ""formula""}"}; ArrayFormula(C3:C1000)}
 ```

+If you want the formula column to be recognized as an email column (for adding a trigger for example), you can set the type of the column like this `"type": "formula: email"`

 ## Options

 For fields that have {"type": "select"}, you should also define the "options" attribute.
 This can be three things: